gem5/website/_pages/documentation/learning_gem5/part2/part2_5_memoryobject.md

 ```

 Similarly for the `MemSidePort`, we need to implement `recvRangeChange`
-and forward the request through the `SimpleMemobj` to the slave port.
+and forward the request through the `SimpleMemobj` to the response port.

 ```cpp
 void